 Dub Adams band outside of the Hangar Club in San Angelo, c. late 1946-early 1947.
 The sign above the club identifies them as "a Western Swing Band," possibly the first time this expression was used to promote a band in Texas.
-From left: Mal Rhinehart (drums?), Bud Ashcraft (steel), Billy Pieratt (piano), Pete Atchison (steel guitar), Blackie (?), Dub Adams, Joe Penny, Claude Fewell (fiddle), unknown, Snuffy Smith (bass).
+From left: Mal Rhinehart (drums?), Bud Ashcraft (steel), Billy Pieratt (piano), Pete Etchison (steel guitar), Blackie (?), Dub Adams, Joe Penny, Claude Fewell (fiddle), unknown, Snuffy Smith (bass).

 Obituary from the San Angelo Standard Times

 C.W.
 "Dub" Adams, 67, died at 8:15 a.m.
 Thursday in Shannon West Texas Memorial Hospital.
 Services are pending with Johnson's Funeral Home.

 C.W.
 "Dub" Adams, a longtime resident of San Angelo, died Feb.
 5, 1987, at Shannon West Texas Memorial Hospital after a lengthy illness.

 Mr. Adams was a charter member of the International Charlois Cattle Association of America.
 He established the American Cattle Breeders Hall of Fame in Grand Prarie and spent many years in West Texas in various aspects of the cattle industry.

 Mr. Adams was born June 20, 1919 in Comstock to Harmon Adams and Alice Martin Adams.
 He is survived by his wife, Brenda; and one son, C.W.
 "Dub" Whittenburg of Waco; and four grandchildren.